-- 2.6 A firm should utilise its existing governance and risk management structures when implementing an effective Operational Resilience Framework.
-A firm will need to ensure that its existing governance frameworks and committee structures include responsibilities with respect to operational resilience. - 2.7 The Central Bank views the management of a firm's operational risk and resilience as a unified objective, enacted through one consistent framework.
-Operational resilience is an evolution of operational risk and provides a holistic firm wide approach to managing disruptions to critical or important business services.
-A firm should develop a documented Operational Resilience Framework incorporating the Operational Risk and Business Continuity Frameworks. - 2.8 Operational resilience should be strategically implemented across the business by senior management throughout the Operations, Risk and Finance pillars.
+A firm should utilise its existing governance and risk management structures when implementing an effective Operational Resilience Framework.
+A firm will need to ensure that its existing governance frameworks and committee structures include responsibilities with respect to operational resilience.

+The Central Bank views the management of a firm's operational risk and resilience as a unified objective, enacted through aligned frameworks or one holistic framework.
+Operational resilience is an evolution of operational risk and provides a holistic firm-wide approach to managing disruptions to critical or important business services.
+A firm should develop a documented Operational Resilience Framework aligned with the Operational Risk and Business Continuity Frameworks, or include these risk areas in one holistic framework.

+Operational resilience should be strategically implemented across the business by senior management throughout the Operations, Risk and Finance pillars.
 As operational resilience draws from elements of business continuity, third party risk management, ICT & cyber risk management, incident management, and wider aspects of operational risk management, a holistic approach is essential if a firm is to enhance the resilience of its business services, regardless of the type of disruption.
+The three pillar approach to operational resilience aligns all of these elements into an effective Operational Resilience Framework.

-3 Identification of Critical or Important Business Service
+2 Identification of Critical or Important Business Service

-Guideline 3: The Board review and approve the criteria for critical or important business services.
+Guideline 3: The Board reviews and approves the criteria for critical or important business services.

-3.1 The starting point for any firm in enhancing its operational resilience is to set the criteria for defining its critical or important business services.
+The starting point for any firm in enhancing its operational resilience is to set the criteria for defining its critical or important business services.
 It is the responsibility of the board to approve clearly defined and documented criteria to determine how business services are classified as critical or important.

-- 3.2 The criteria should enable a firm to identify its critical or important business services and prioritise them in the event of a disruption.
-This should be achieved by considering the risk a disruption poses to customers, the firm's viability, safety and soundness and to overall financial stability. - 3.3 The criteria for the identification of critical or important business services should be reviewed and approved by the board annually or at the time of implementing material changes to the business that would involve additional critical or important business services.
+The criteria should enable a firm to identify its critical or important business services and prioritise them in the event of a disruption.
+This should be achieved by considering the risk a disruption poses to customers, to the firm's viability, safety and soundness, and to overall financial stability.

+The criteria for the identification of critical or important business services should be reviewed and approved by the board annually or at the time of implementing material changes to the business that would involve additional critical or important business services.